espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Twin Feint.md

 * * *

 You use an attack with one weapon to distract your foe from a second attack coming at a different angle.
 Make one Strike with each of your two melee weapons, both against the same target.
-The target is automatically [[Off-Guard]] against the second attack.
+The target is automatically [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against the second attack.
 Apply your multiple attack penalty to the Strikes normally.